xformerfhs/VBAUtilities/README.md

 ### Stack

 An implementation of a stack.
-Used by the Sorter class.
+Used by the quicksort type sorter classes.

 ## StringHandling